turnabout/dotfiles/documentation/style_guidelines.rst

 1. Be generated with the `figlet` utility, using the standard default font.
 2. Span exactly 6 lines in height, with one empty comment line at the bottom of it.
 3. Span no more than 80 columns in width.
+4. Have no empty lines above them.
+5. Always have exactly 2 empty lines below them, independent of the element that comes after them.

 Example 1 (vimrc)::
     "        _